-You can bring your own horse if you have one, grab a map (or pull up this interactive map on your phone or tablet), and explore the battlefield yourself.
+You can bring your own horse if you have one, grab a map, and explore the battlefield yourself.

 Or you can join a group and take a tour with a licensed tour guide.
 Hickory Hollow Farm and Horse Tours of Gettysburg are two popular horseback tour businesses in the area.

 If you like horses but not enough to ride one yourself, you may enjoy touring the Battlefield in a horse-drawn carriage.
 You’ll join a group of about 10-15 people in the carriage ride, led by a licensed tour guide.
 If your family or group is large enough, you may be able to book the whole carriage just for yourselves.

 After you finish touring the Battlefield, if you’re still itching for more time in a carriage, you can also take a horse-drawn carriage ride through the town of Gettysburg and see local attractions from a different perspective.

 Horse Tours of Gettysburg offers a number of horse-drawn carriage tour options on their website.